 By the river of hell that also runs on the Devil’s card, the Black cat is taming the lion, gently, with just one paw.
 This is exactly what Strength is about in Tarot language.
 Reason and calm are stronger than physical brutality or muscles.
 This is pure confidence and serenity.
 Peace can be found in the darkest place and in the face of the most dangerous enemy: if one is strong inside.

 In this card, the white cat that was the Fool takes off his black coat in a liberating move and is born anew by a waterfall.
 The symbolism is very simple, but it really works and gives crispy clear readings.
 The journey has come to an end, lessons have been learned and the soul has been healed.
-Time to go back to the real world with a new balance found.
-A new knowledge of one’s self.
+Time to go back to the real world with a new balance found and a new knowledge of yourself.
 It’s one of the nicest “World” cards I have had in my hands.